revoxhere/duino-coin/README.md

 ```BASH
 py -m pip install -r requirements.txt
 ```
-Note:Make shure python and pip are added to your PATH
+Note: Make shure python and pip are added to your PATH

 After doing this, you are good to go with launching the software (e.g. `python3 PC_Miner.py` OR `py PC_Miner.py`).